ElectronicCats/Backpacks_Meow/jacdac/README.md

 > **Always** only one device Meow Meow at a time must be connected to the computer.
 >
-> Before starting, you must disconnect all the meu from the USB cable or any other external power supply
+> Before starting, you must disconnect all the Meow Meows from the USB cable or any other external power supply